 Martina qualified as a registered nurse in 1989 and furthered her career in 1993, qualifying as a registered midwife.
 Midwifery experience includes all core hospital areas and the community.
-She was fortunate to experience case loading “Team Midwifery” as a model of care in the early 1990’s.
+She was fortunate to experience case loading 'Team Midwifery' as a model of care in the early 199’s.

-A keen interest in Lactation & breastfeeding developed, following the birth of her own children.
+A keen interest in lactation and breastfeeding developed, following the birth of her own children.
 She accelerated this interest by sitting the International Board Certified Lactation Consultancy Exam in 2000.
 Success of this exam led her to a new post in 2001, as an Infant Feeding Specialist in two NHS Trusts in Kent, both striving for UNICEF Baby Friendly Accreditation.

-She is currently completing a Masters in Medical Health Education, researching student midwives experience of their confidence in supporting women with breastfeeding.
+Currently, Martina is completing a Masters in Medical Health Education, researching student midwives' experience of their confidence in supporting women with breastfeeding.

 Recent national research has highlighted the importance of the provision of breastfeeding education within the University setting for student midwives.
 The Effectiveness of this education has been poorly researched.
 Hence the focus of Martina’s current research being completed for her Master’s degree, investigating how the breastfeeding education provision affects student midwives confidence, in supporting women to breastfeed.